 It is impossible to define a ‘type’ for this movie, we have a touch of’ buddy movie’ with a generous helping of ‘right of passage’, via social commentary that happens without us being aware of it.

-The action is framed around the final three days that Miles has on probation, in a bail hostel and confined inside a postcode and a curfew.
+The action is framed around the final three days that Colin has on probation, in a bail hostel and confined inside a postcode and a curfew.
 We watch a long poem akin to Greek mythology, where the hero must overcome obstacles and challenges in order to make it out of the Labyrinth.
 Miles is Theseus.
 The everyday conversations had by the two friends in rhyming ‘bars’ are wonderful and fit into the flow of the story succinctly.
 The jump cuts and visual effects during Miles’ morning runs give us a deep down picture of his internal battles.

 His first personal battle relates to the fear of authorities that prevents him from interfering when a police officer murders a running unarmed man.
 The macro battle of black men facing the daily possibility of being gunned down by an officer of the ‘law’ while going about their regular business.
 This second struggle is highlighted as Miles partner Ashley (Jasmine Cephas Jones) watches her small son Sean (Ziggy Baitinger) on the couch while the newsreel of the same police murder plays on TV and the horror of the moment when Sean picks up something his father thought was hidden.